Orbitiumnos/TelegramBot/README.md

 # TelegramBot

-# Not for my family on raspberry pi 3
+Bot for my family on raspberry pi 3